The Mind Model

 It is important to realize that although these three minds work together like a muscle group, they do not control one another.

-I said earlier in this mind model that the judgmental mind plays watchdog over the input to the reactive mind.
+I said earlier in this mind model that the Behavior/Decision Center plays watchdog over the input to the Imagination.

 It can allow, or prevent, input from being automatically reacted to.

 This safeguard is necessary so we don’t automatically react to just any outside input.

 It looks for the “intent” of the outside input and will block the input if there is evidence of something trying to control us without our permission, or if there is some other benefit for blocking it.

 However; the Behavior/Decision Center cannot change the reactions that the Imagination has learned, and neither can the analytical mind.

 The analytical mind cannot change how the Behavior/Decision Center feels, or what it decides for us to do, just as the Behavior/Decision Center cannot change what the truth is for the analytical mind.